 P172 Communication between the community & other powers was implicated in sorcery, which only women could perform.
-The main tool the staff held between the legs synonyms for the male organ Odin the Queer.
-In Siberia it is argued Shaman constitute a gender in themselves
+The main tool the staff held between the legs, their names synonyms for the male organ.
+Odin the Queer.
+In Siberia it is argued Shaman constitute a gender in themselves.

 A spectacular burial from mid C10 at Birka surrounded by a full weapon set & two riding horses.
 This “ultimate Viking” was found to be a women

 P180 Odin in a trance of ecstatic fervour hung from the World Tree for nine nights his body pierced by his own spear created the runes (which also means secrets).

 Rune Stones, the vast majority recording the dead, were socially embedded & visible as Christian books never wished to be.

 Hof= royal court places of cultic ritual, integrated into halls.
 Hofstađira N Iceland Ostreological analyses shows animals were dispatched by a blow to the neck producing a great arc of arterial blood.